 as if spun of perfumes aetherial and fair."
 (MEGA I, 1, 1, P.741 ff.)

 of being able understand all things, I knew `everything', was connected with `all things', I could no longer see any problems whatsoever, somewhere in the darkness of the universe I had found my God who is neither ancient nor sports a white beard, who is simply just the dissolution of the hylic and consequently one's own human body, and at the same time is a unity of all things, a new constitution.

-light, from far away,
+"On waves of light, from far away,

 A self-existent spirit draws by,